Financial Aid - Frequently Asked Questions

 How does the student answer the tax questions if the student is (or the student's parents are) separated, divorced, or widowed?

-If the student is separated, divorced, or widowed, he or she may have filed a joint tax return for 2011.
+If the student is separated, divorced, or widowed, he or she may have filed a joint tax return for 2013.
 However, for the tax questions on the FAFSA, even if the student filed a joint return, the student should separate his or her tax information from the student's spouse's tax information, as if the student filed a single return.
+You will not be able to use the Data Retrieval Tool to import your taxes from the IRS Web site.

 If the student is providing information about a parent, answer his or her tax questions in the same manner.